CybercentreCanada/assemblyline-service-extract/README.md

     - Windows executables: [debloat](https://github.com/Squiblydoo/debloat) and custom scripts
     - Windows installers (.msi)
     - Every other files by using a generic entropy-based calculator
+- Integrates the capabilities of the now-archived [AutoItRipper service](https://github.com/CybercentreCanada/assemblyline-service-autoit-ripper)

 Once this service has completed its processing, it will block samples from continuing to other services unless they are identified as the following file types: